May 14, 2019 – Potential Clinical Relevance of Anti-HLA-DP Antibodies –

 October 1, 2019 – Donor and Cord Blood Selection Guidelines 2019 –

-presented by Jason Dehn, MPH, Collection and Laboratory Services, National Marrow Donor Program, Minneapolis MN and Bronwen Shaw, MD, PhD, Center for International Blood and Marrow Transplant Research and the Medical College of Wisconsin, Milwaukee, WI
+presented by Jason Dehn, MPH, Collection and Laboratory Services, National Marrow Donor Program, Minneapolis MN and Joseph A. Pidala, MD, PhD, Blood and Marrow Transplantation and Cellular Immunotherapy, H. Lee Moffitt Cancer Center and Research Institute, Tampa, FL

 Participants will learn about HLA typing considerations for patients and donors along with strategies to guide the search and expedite transplant.
 They will also hear about additional factors that are important in the selection of unrelated donors and patient characteristics that may influence donor selection.